Bias Binding

 This tutorial is about binding edges with bias.
 They do not fray, either in woven or knit, so can be used in very narrow strips.

 The sewing machine attachment is useful for either flat or folded.
-Fiddly to feed the tape through (I do that before attaching to the needle bar), but then it’s sewn in one pass.
-Plan on a practice run, to get used to feeding the fabric into the tape fold.
-Not shown in the examples below.
+It’s fiddly to feed the tape through (I do that before attaching to the needle bar), but then almost all the length is sewn in one pass.
+The joining of loops is done afterward.

 Stay-stitch your garment’s raw edges slightly inside the future seam lines (closer to the raw edge) before starting to assemble it.
-The stay-stitching is shown as lighter thread though it would be the same as you use for the rest.

 How do you calculate it?

-Pattern pieces for a shirt roughly laid out, with the block of staggered bias strips on the true bias.
+Pattern pieces for a shirt roughly laid out, with the block of staggered strips on the true bias.

 What doesn’t work is to fold your yardage in half and cut diagonals: you’ll get big Vs with the center chunk unusable.

-Instead, take a length of pattern paper and draw correctly-spaced lines on it.
+1. Instead, take a length of pattern paper and draw correctly-spaced lines on it.

-The right-hand photo shows strips loosely rolled and held with the little widgets from a tagging gun, such as are used to put price tags on garments.
+Two weights of bias tricot in my skin color: the first a roll from a lingerie factory, the second strips I hand-cut.
+These are loosely rolled and held with the little widgets from a tagging gun such as are used to put price tags on garments.

 Bias binding’s seams are sewn on- or cross-grain (so they appear as a 45° angle rather than straight across) for stability.